jriosdev/iOSDropDown/README.md

 it, simply add the following line to your Podfile:
 1. Add `pod 'iOSDropDown'` to your *Podfile*.
 2. Install the pod(s) by running `pod install`.
+3. Add `iOSDropDown.framework` in Build Phases > Link Binary with Libraries
-3. Add `import iOSDropDown` in the .swift files where you want to use it
+4. Add `import iOSDropDown` in the .swift files where you want to use it

 ### Carthage